 Quality communications - the three Rs

-The good news is that you can engage your audience by including these three things in your communications, whether you’re marketing, campaigning, creating captivating content or aiming to win hearts and minds.
+The good news is that you can engage your audience by including three things in your communications, whether you’re marketing, campaigning, creating captivating content or aiming to win hearts and minds.
 Here’s how it works.

 Relevance in communications